Meet the playful sea lions!

 The National Parks and Wildlife Service on Kangaroo Island in South Australia is working to protect the Australian Sea Lion by restricting visitors to boardwalks along the cliff tops where they can still view these playful marine animals without disturbing breeding sites.

 Love sea lions?
-Join our colony and ensure sea lions stay a splash ahead of extinction!
+Join the colony and ensure sea lions stay a splash ahead of extinction!
 There are many ways you can help support these inquisitive creatures.